Inference from phylogeography and molecular epidemiology of Lassa virus is limited by sampling and sequencing bias in endemic regions.

 Abstract

-The viral haemorrhagic infection caused by Lassa virus (LASV) is an important endemic zoonotic disease in West AfricanAfrica with evidence for increasing outbreak sizes.
-The Natal multimammate mouse (Mastomys natalensis) is the predominant viral reservoir, although few studies have investigated the role of other animal species.
-To identify host sequencing biases, all LASV nucleotide sequences and associated metadata (n = 2,298) available on GenBank were retrieved.
-Most data originated from Nigeria (56%), Guinea (20%) and Sierra Leone (14%).
-Data from non-human hosts (n = 703) were limited, only 69 sequences encompassed complete genes.
-Spatial modelling of sequencing effort highlighted the bias in locations of available sequences.
-Using available sequences phylogenetic analyses showed geographic clustering of LASV lineages, suggested isolated events of human-to-rodent transmission and the emergence of currently circulating strains of LASV from the year 1498 in Nigeria.
-Overall, the current study highlights significant geographic limitations in LASV surveillance, particularly, in non-human species.
-Further investigation of the non-human reservoir of this virus, alongside improved surveillance in other endemic countries, are required for further characterisation of the historic emergence and dispersal of LASV.
-Accurate assessment on viral circulation in non-human hosts is vital to guide public health interventions to prevent recurrent Lassa fever epidemics.
+Lassa fever (LF) is a potentially lethal viral haemorrhagic infection of humans caused by Lassa mammarenavirus (LASV).
+It is an important endemic zoonotic disease in West Africa with growing evidence for increasing frequency and sizes of outbreaks.
+Phylogeographic and molecular epidemiology methods have projected expansion of the Lassa fever endemic zone in the context of future global change.
+The Natal multimammate mouse (Mastomys natalensis) is the predominant LASV reservoir, with few studies investigating the role of other animal species.
+To explore host sequencing biases, all LASV nucleotide sequences and associated metadata available on GenBank (n = 2,298) were retrieved.
+Most data originated from Nigeria (54%), Guinea (20%) and Sierra Leone (14%).
+Data from non-human hosts (n = 703) were limited and only 69 sequences encompassed complete genes.
+We found a strong positive correlation between the number of confirmed human cases and sequences at the country level (r = 0.93 (95% Confidence Interval = 0.71 - 0.98), p < 0.001) but no correlation exists between confirmed cases and the number of available rodent sequences (r = -0.019 (95% C.I. -0.71 - 0.69), p = 0.96).
+Spatial modelling of sequencing effort highlighted current biases in locations of available sequences, with increased sequencing effort observed in Southern Guinea and Southern Nigeria.
+Phylogenetic analyses showed geographic clustering of LASV lineages, suggestive of isolated events of human-to-rodent transmission and the emergence of currently circulating strains of LASV from the year 1498 in Nigeria.
+Overall, the current study highlights significant geographic limitations in LASV surveillance, particularly, in non-human hosts.
+Further investigation of the non-human reservoir of LASV, alongside expanded surveillance, are required for precise characterisation of the emergence and dispersal of LASV.
+Accurate surveillance of LASV circulation in non-human hosts is vital to guide early detection and initiation of public health interventions for future Lassa fever outbreaks.

 This project developed from Hayley Free’s MSc project based at the Royal Veterinary College.
 We obtained GenBank data on Lassa mammarenavirus sequences to investigate the phylogeny of these samples and to understand how biased these may be as a dataset.
 We were particularly interested in how many human derived sequences were obtained from the different regions with known outbreaks of human disease and comparing this to the coverage of rodent derived sequences.